CASA DC Clinical Services

 Cognitive Behavioral Therapy (TF-CBT)

 Cognitive Behavioral Therapy is a commonly used framework efficient with clients suffering from Depression and Anxiety.
 In addition to this framework, Trauma- Focused Cognitive Behavioral Therapy stresses the importance of a trauma-informed approach in meeting our youth's needs.
 TF-CBT include the creation of a Trauma Narrative-- the chance for our youth to tell their story using whatever creative medium they choose whether that be writing a story, creating a song, choreographing a dance, or even filming a 'talk show'!

 Motivational Interviewing is used most often with youth who are suffering from behavioral disorders, substance abuse, or overall difficulty with motivation.
 In allowing youth to create their own goals and establish their plan for change, this modality allows the youth to be in the driver's seat of their own treatment.

 Play is a child's language, and utilizing play therapy techniques in our work with younger kids is a priority.
 Using tools that we have available in the office including books, musical instruments, art, and role play help youth to process their difficulties and emotions in ways that make sense to them.

-Girls Circle is a 12-week group cycle for girls ages 13-19.
-This group is psychoeducational and allows girls or female-identifying youth the chance to meet and learn new skills.
+Girls Circle is a 12-week group cycle for female-identifying youth ages 13-19.
+This group is psychoeducational and allows female-identifying youth the chance to meet and learn new skills.
 Topics covered include healthy relationships, coping with stress, conflict resolution, creating goals, and dealing with authority.